sallegri3/semnet-2/docs/source/setup.rst

 After installing Anaconda, we recommend setting up an environment for working with SemNet.
 You can do this by opening up the Anaconda prompt and entering ``conda create -name semnet-env python``.
 More information on managing environments can be found in the `conda environments documentation`_.

 Next, you will need to download a copy of SemNet from GitHub.
 You can do this by cloning the repository to whatever location you prefer (we recommend ``Downloads``, unless you are planning on modifying the code).
 Then, you'll want to switch to your newly created ``conda`` environment and install ``semnet`` using ``pip``.
+Dependencies should install automatically.
 We summarize the Anaconda prompt input below:

 .. code-block:: bash